LinkedInLearning/building-test-driven-react-components-with-copilot-2731189/README.md

-# COURSENAME
+# Building Test-Driven React Components with Copilot
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course `Building Test-Driven React Components with Copilot`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![course-name-alt-text][lil-thumbnail-url]